Unwanted Witness Privacy Moot Court Competition 2025 Privacy Policy

 In the course of completing registration for this competition, you have provided information about yourself (‘personal data’).
-We (Unwanted Witness) are the ‘data controller’ for this information, which means we decide how to use it and are responsible for looking after it in accordance with the Data Protection and Privacy laws of Uganda and Kenya.
+We (Unwanted Witness) are the ‘data controller’ for this information, which means we decide how to use it and are responsible for looking after it in accordance with the Data Protection and Privacy laws of Kenya, Uganda, Rwanda and Tanzania.

 Unwanted Witness fully respects your right to privacy, and will not collect, process or publish any personal data about you other than as set out in this privacy policy.
-Any personal information, which you provide to Unwanted Witness will be treated with the highest standards of security and confidentiality, strictly in accordance with applicable data protection laws of Uganda and Kenya.
+Any personal information, which you provide to Unwanted Witness will be treated with the highest standards of security and confidentiality, strictly in accordance with applicable data protection laws of Kenya, Uganda, Rwanda and Tanzania.

 How we use your data